 How will the Biden campaign exploit the Trump hush money guilty verdict?

-Trump and Biden face impending crucial major strategic decisions on how to play the conviction in the coming weeks.
-They meet for their first debate June 27 in Atlanta.
-Trump will be sentenced on July 11.
-The Republican National Convention kicks off in Milwaukee on July 15.
+Trump and Biden face crucial strategic decisions on how to play the conviction.
+They’ll meet for their first debate June 27 in Atlanta, Trump will be sentenced July 11 and the Republican National Convention kicks off July 15 in Milwaukee.

 Trump and Biden face crucial strategic decisions on how to play the conviction in the coming weeks.
 They meet for their first debate June 27 in Atlanta, hosted by CNN.
 Trump will be sentenced July 11.